Everyone’s thought about starting a blog at some point.

 Web hosting can cost as low as $3/month to hundreds of dollars per month.
 Either way, what you pay for is generally what you’re going to get.

-If you choose a low-end shared hosting platform for dollars a month, your thriftiness is going to mean slow speeds and lackluster support.
+If you choose a low-end shared hosting platform for dollars a month, your thriftiness will mean slow speeds and lackluster support.
 However, if you’re willing to invest more in a high-end hosting package, you can expect lightning-fast loading times and A+ support.

 If you’re looking for a fantastic blog hosting company with great prices, I recommend Cloudways.
 They’re my host and have always given me fantastic service.